AMR vs. AGV: Which mobile robot will boost your warehouse?

 Installation and deployment: Weeks of work versus a few hours of configuration

-Human-Machine Security and Collaboration
+Safety and Human-Machine Collaboration

 Both technologies are safe.
 AGVs have basic safety scanners that instruct them to stop if an obstacle is detected.
 They are safe, but not very collaborative.